“I Am That Kid Who No one Wants To Play With.”

 I was more or less oblivious to my ADHD.
 Then third grade hit and, with it, a new school in a new state and kids who said I was annoying.
 If I could sit down and explain my brain to them, here is what I would say.

 I am that kid.
 That one in the back of the class being helped by another teacher.
 That kid who no one wants to play with.
 That kid who no one really knows.
-This has been me most of my life with attention deficit disorder (ADHD or ADD).
+This has been me most of my life with attention deficit hyperactivity disorder.